-Querying the Database for Current Date and Time Information
+1. Querying the Database for Current Date and Time Information

-InterBase provides predefined SQL functional operators for obtaining current date and time values, and an EXTRACTO function for obtaining individually the value of each part of a date or time value.
+InterBase provides predefined SQL functional operators for obtaining current date and time values, and an EXTRACT () function for obtaining individually the value of each part of a date or time value.

+1.1.
 Getting the Current Date and Time

-The current_date, current_time, and current_timestamp functional operators return date and time values based upon the moment of execution of a SQL statement using the server's clock and time zone.
-For a single SQL statement, the same value is used for each evaluation of current_date, current_timestamp within that statement.
+The CURRENT_DATE, CURRENT_TIME, and CURRENT_TIMESTAMP functional operators return date and time values based upon the moment of execution of a SQL statement using the server's clock and time zone.
+For a single SQL statement, the same value is used for each evaluation of CURRENT_DATE, CURRENT_TIME, and CURRENT_TIMESTAMP within that statement.
 This means that if multiple rows are updated, as in the following statement, each data row will have the same value in the aTime column:

+'''

 UPDATE aTable SET aTime = CURRENT_TIME;

+'''